austincym/Project/README.md

 - Perform image classification
 - Enhance image recognition accuracy
 # Pose
+A pose machine, in the context of computer vision and machine learning, typically refers to a system or model designed to estimate the pose of an object or person in an image or video.
+Pose estimation involves determining the spatial positions of key points or joints on the object or person, capturing information about its position and orientation.

+Pose Machine models are effective in estimating human poses from images, providing valuable information about the body's positioning and movement, which finds applications across several domains.
 # WandB
 We integrate Weights & Biases (WandB) to streamline our model training and experimentation process.
 Key features of our WandB integration include: